GerrySeidman/rectangles/kerberosServer.md

  If you restrict permissions granted to specific ```target_principal``` you can also specify a subset of administrative rights by adding flags in the ```restrictions``` field.

-For more  information about /var/krb5kdc/kadm5.acl see
+For more  information about /etc/krb5kdc/kadm5.acl see

 http://web.mit.edu/kerberos/krb5-devel/doc/admin/conf_files/kadm5_acl.html

+** GS QUESTION ** WHAT IS THE DIFFERENCE

 ### Setting up  kadm5.acl